olepoeschl/NQueensFAF/README.md

 # 5 Usage
-Show the general help message by using `nqueensfaf-cli -h`and the device specific help messages by using either `nqueensfaf-cli 20 gpu -h` or `nqueensfaf-cli 20 cpu -h`.<br>
+Show the general help message by using `nqueensfaf-cli -h`and the device specific help messages by using either `nqueensfaf-cli -n 20 gpu -h` or `nqueensfaf-cli -n 20 cpu -h`.<br>
 If you just want to get started maybe read __5.2 Extended Explanation with Examples__ first.
 ## 5.1 Compact Explanation
 The command format reads as follows:<br>